This garlic hummus recipe couldn't be easier--just toss a few ingredients in the food processor and whir away!

 Perfect for game day, this fiber-rich dip is a surefire crowd-pleaser to serve with crudités or tortilla chips.
 It requires little prep time and is ready to serve immediately.

-Southwestern Layered Bean Dip
+Cheesy Black Bean Dip

 You'll look like an expert with this easy hummus recipe that produces the lightest, silkiest hummus you've ever had.
 Chilling the cooked chickpeas ensures that when they're blended with the oil and cold tahini the hummus will come out creamy rather than oily.
 In a pinch, you can use the quick-soak technique (see Step 1), reduce the chilling time and still get great hummus.